cheilman/carapace/docs/Host-Config.md

 ...
 ```

+### skip_goutils

+Some locations (Amazon, Meta) don't allow installing go modules/binaries from github.
+If this flag is set this will skip installing any go utilities.  :sadface:

 ### sysdash

 Defines environment variables that control [sysdash](https://github.com/cheilman/sysdash) configuration.
 Eventually these lines will be loaded as environment variables, but currently it just is directly sourced.